macournoyer/thin/README.md

     $ rake install

 ## Usage
-The +thin+ script offers an easy way to start your Rack based application and acts just like the +rackup+ script.:
+The `thin` script offers an easy way to start your Rack based application and acts just like the `rackup` script.:

     $ cd to/your/rack/app
     $ thin